wkumari/draft-vandergaast-edns-client-subnet/README.md

    ECS  EDNS Client Subnet.

-   Client  A Stub Resolver, Forwarder or Recursive Resolver.
-A client
+   Client  A Stub Resolver, Forwarding Resolver, or Recursive Resolver.
-      to a Recursive Resolver or a Forwarder.
+      A client to a Recursive Resolver or a Forwarding Resolver.

-   Server  A Forwarder, Recursive Resolver or Authoritative Nameserver.
+   Server  A Forwarding Resolver, Recursive Resolver or Authoritative
+      Nameserver.

    Stub Resolver:  A simple DNS protocol implementation on the client
       side as described in [RFC1034] section 5.3.1.
-A client to a Recursive Resolver or a Forwarder.
+A client to a Recursive Resolver or a Forwarding Resolver.

+Contavalli, et al.        Expires April 5, 2016                 [Page 4]

+Internet-Draft        Client Subnet in DNS Queries          October 2015

    Authoritative Nameserver:  A nameserver that has authority over one
       or more DNS zones.
-These are normally not contacted by Stub

-Contavalli, et al.       Expires March 28, 2016                 [Page 4]

-Internet-Draft        Client Subnet in DNS Queries        September 2015

-      Resolver or end user clients directly but by Recursive Resolvers.
+These are normally not contacted by Stub Resolver or end user clients directly but by Recursive Resolvers.
       Described in [RFC1035] Section 6.